core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <section title="Security Considerations">
          <t>
+         The security considerations as described in Section 7 of
+         <xref target="RFC5988"/> and Section 6 of <xref
+         target="RFC6690"/> apply.
+The <spanx style="verb">/.well-known/core</spanx>
-         This document needs the same security considerations as described in Section 7 of <xref target="RFC5988"/> and Section 6 of <xref target="RFC6690"/>.
-The /.well-known/core resource may be protected e.g. using DTLS when hosted on a CoAP server as described in <xref target="RFC7252"/>.
+ resource may be protected e.g. using DTLS when hosted on a CoAP server as described in <xref target="RFC7252"/>.
 DTLS or TLS based security SHOULD be used on all resource directory interfaces defined in this document (TODO: Improve the exact DTLS or TLS security requirements and references).
      	 </t>

 	<section anchor="endpoint_identification" title="Endpoint Identification and Authentication">
 	<t>
-		An Endpoint is determined to be unique by a Resource Direction by the Endpoint identifier parameter included during Registration, and any associated TLS or DTLS security bindings.
+		An Endpoint is determined to be unique by an RD by the Endpoint identifier parameter included during Registration, and any associated TLS or DTLS security bindings.
 An Endpoint MUST NOT be identified by its protocol, port or IP address as these may change over the lifetime of an Endpoint.
 	</t>
 	<t>
 		Every operation performed by an Endpoint or Client on a resource directory SHOULD be mutually authenticated using Pre-Shared Key, Raw Public Key or Certificate based security.
 Endpoints using a Certificate MUST include the Endpoint identifier as the Subject of the Certificate, and this identifier MUST be checked by a resource directory to match the Endpoint identifier included in the Registration message.